Humboldt Broncos bus crash: Green Shirt Day

-Green Shirt Day is an annual event in Canada that honours the victims and families of the Humboldt Broncos bus crash, as well as promotes organ donor awareness and registration in memory of Logan Boulet, a Humboldt Broncos player who passed away from his injuries on April 7, 2018.
+Green Shirt Day is an annual event in Canada that honours the victims and families of the Humboldt Broncos bus crash, as well as promotes organ donor awareness and registration in memory of Logan Boulet, a Humboldt Broncos player who died from his injuries on April 7, 2018.
 His parents' decision to donate his organs inspired many Canadians to register as organ donors, leading to the largest number of organ donor registrations in Canadian history, known as the "Logan Boulet Effect."

 The event encourages people to participate by wearing green, registering as an organ donor, and telling family and friends about their organ donation wishes.
-Green is the official color of organ and tissue donation, symbolizing hope for patients in need.
+Green is the official colour of organ and tissue donation, symbolizing hope for patients in need.
 The event is also known as the "Logan Boulet Effect" and inspire Canadians to talk to their families and register as organ donors.

 The event also promotes conversations about organ donation within families and communities.
 It is believed that for every person who registers their intent to donate, they speak with an average of four others about organ donation.
 This means that 100,000 new registrants equals approximately 400,000 conversations.

 Government figures and others

 A vigil for the victims was held on 8 April at Elgar Petersen Arena, the home of the Broncos.
 Prime Minister Trudeau and Saskatchewan Premier Moe attended, but did not speak.
-Outside the arena, the cars of those who died in the accident remained parked with white roses placed on their windshields.
+Outside the arena, the cars of those who died in the crash remained parked with white roses placed on their windshields.

 On April 12, 2018, people across Canada were encouraged to wear sports sweaters and jerseys, to remember the victims in a movement known as #JerseysForHumboldt.
-Many Canadians and others around the world did so and Toronto Mayor John Tory proclaimed April 12 to be Jersey Day, in honour of those killed in the accident.
+Many Canadians and others around the world did so and Toronto Mayor John Tory proclaimed April 12 to be Jersey Day, in honour of those killed in the crash.
 On April 14, during game one of the series between the Toronto Raptors and Washington Wizards in the 2018 NBA playoffs, Canadian rapper Drake wore a Humboldt Broncos sweater, which he had the Raptors team sign after the game.
 Canadian professional golfer Brooke Henderson dedicated her win at the LPGA's Lotte Championship to the Broncos.
 A week after the crash, one of the teams taking part in the Saskatchewan Junior Hockey League (SJHL) championship made a stop to the scene of the crash to pay their respects, with players and coaches stating they felt stopping at the site was an important step in the grieving process.

 Governor General of Canada Julie Payette visited Humboldt on October 18, 2018, where she met with the Mayor and the community, toured the Humboldt Broncos Memorial Exhibit, and watched the Broncos play the Melville Millionaires in a SJHL home game.